Mandeep-Singh-Chawla/JACOCO/README.md

 Soure code shared is sample project to practice JaCoCo .
 Run start.sh to create report

-To implement JaCoCo in your project, please follow below steps

-**Steps to find Automation code coverage using JaCoCo**
+To implement JaCoCo in your project, please follow below steps to find Automation code coverage

 a) **Prerequisite**: